Younest9/kubernetes/README.md

 - <strong>K3d</strong>, which is a lightweight wrapper to run <strong>k3s</strong> in docker.

 >Note:
-> - You can run kubernetes on RancherOS using <strong>RKE</strong> (Rancher Kubernetes Engine), which is a lightweight Kubernetes installer that works everywhere.
-You can work that out after looking here -> [RancherOS Documentation](rancheros/README.md)
+> - You can also run kubernetes on RancherOS using <strong>RKE</strong> (Rancher Kubernetes Engine), which is a lightweight Kubernetes installer that works everywhere.
+You can try that, start [here](rancheros/README.md).

 ## Aliases - Optional